Janet Rogers, Painter & Designer

 Savanna Dutcher, Photographer

-Thanks also to Savanna Dutcher who has graciously given of her time and talents to help bring All of Us Matter to life.
-Savanna is a mom of three and a wife to an airmen serving his country while stationed in England.
+Thanks also to Savanna Dutcher who has graciously given her time and talents to help bring All of Us Matter to life.
+Savanna is a mom of three and a wife to an airmen serving his country while stationed in California.
 Savanna is a professional people photographer.

 I was a young child when my innocence was so quickly stolen from me.
 From the movies I was exposed to, the corrupt environments I was subjected to, and the horrible people enslaved by temptation that found it okay to touch children.
 These scars will forever be embedded in me.
 They remind me that others are still suffering and far worse.
 I know there is HOPE after suffering and I want to bring that hope to the world.